elon-/d3_visualization/README.md

 I would be answering the following question:

-  1.Do people travel to india just for tourism, or india is a popular destination for business and education.
+  1. Do people travel to india just for tourism, or india is a popular distination for business and education.
-  2.Did the cricket world cup in 2010 brought more people and boosted tourism in the nation.
+  2. Did the cricket world cup in 2010 brought more people and boosted tourism in the nation.
-  3.Why does India building world’s most expensive wall at its border.
+  3. Why does India building world’s most expensive wall at its border.

 ## Exploratory Data Analysis and Cleaning (Python-pandas):